RyanFriess/auth0postlogin/installation_guide.md

 3. Configure the integration using the following fields:
    * **Community or Identity** Select whether you will be leveraging ID.me's Community or Identity Verification solution.
    * **Sandbox or Production** Select whether you will be leveraging ID.me's Production (api.id.me) or Sandbox (api.idmelabs.com) endpoints
-   * **Timestamp** Specifies, in hours, how often you would like to prompt your users for ID.me Verification.
+   * **Reverification Period** Specifies, in hours, how often you would like to prompt your users for ID.me Verification.
    * **Client ID**  Unique Identifier that specifies your specific verification workflow and user experience.
 Capture this from the ID.me Developer Portal.
    * **Client Secret** Authenticates your specific verification workflow and user experience.
 Capture this from the ID.me Developer Portal.
    * **Scopes** Enter the desired ID.me scope(s).
+   * **Block Login** Block Login if there is no successful ID.me verification
 1. Add the integration to your Library by selecting **Create**.
 2. In the modal that appears, select the **Add to flow** link.
 3. Drag the Action into the desired location in the flow.